V (2020 film): Filming

 Principal photography of began in April 2019 while its second schedule started on 12 June 2019 with Babu and other artists.
 Babu allotted a call sheet of 30 days, for the second schedule.
 Nani started shooting for the film on 11 August 2019.
 In September 2019, filming location changed to Thailand where major scenes were shot with Babu and Nani, with the former being hurt while filming an action sequence.
 The makers shot few action sequences at a forest located at Phuket, which was wrapped up in October 2019.
 The shooting of the film was wrapped up in January 2020.

 Music

-The film score is composed by S. Thaman.
-The soundtrack album is composed by Amit Trivedi, in his third Telugu film after Sye Raa Narasimha Reddy (2019) and That is Mahalakshmi (2020), whereas the lyrics were written by Sirivennela Seetharama Sastry, Ramajogayya Sastry and Krishna Kanth.
+The soundtrack album is composed by Amit Trivedi, in his third Telugu film after Sye Raa Narasimha Reddy (2019) and That is Mahalakshmi (2020), while the film score is composed by S. Thaman.
+The lyrics were written by Sirivennela Seetharama Sastry, Ramajogayya Sastry and Krishna Kanth.
 On 24 February 2020, coinciding with actor Nani's birthday, the first single "Manasu Maree" was released by Aditya Music.
 The second single "Vastunnaa Vachestunna" was released on 10 March 2020.
 The soundtrack album was released on 29 August 2020.